doem97/case_p/README.md

 - Select whether use packet number or byte value as the threshold that determines when a flow will be sent to LRU_2 from LRU_1
 - On-off chip interaction frequency
 - Relative error in saving flow information

+## WARNING
+This version of code is used in NSDI estimulation, but we should notice that the seaching time is not included in it and it is added in branch 'lru2real'.
+The on-board experiments counted the time into.